• About

 2. Nomination deposit

-• A printed receipt showing successful lodgement must be provided for EFT payments.
+If paying by EFT, a printed receipt showing successful payment must be provided at lodgement.

 3. What you need to lodge

-Submit the following documents to the returning officer before nominations close:
+The following documents must be lodged with the returning officer before nominations close:

 • RO 54 – 'Independent grouped candidate nomination' form (one per candidate).